hanabi/hanabi.github.io/README.md

 ### 5. Play Order Principle

-* When a play clue touches multiple cards, if it includes the chop, it's focused on the chop.
+* When a *Play Clue* touches multiple cards, if it includes the chop, it's focused on the chop.
 * Otherwise it's focused on the newest of the freshly-introduced cards.
 * The non-focused cards may or may not be playable.